 Flyers are a staple marketing material.
 Whether you’re handing out printed flyers or posting them onto your social media pages, a flyer is a great way to showcase a property and really intrigue potential home-buyers.

-Upload high-quality photos of your properties to use in your flyer.
+Upload high-quality photos of your properties to use in your real estate flyer.
 You can place an image as the background and add an overlay; share specifications and then provide an enticing description.

 For example, take a look at this home for sale flyer:

 Make information accessible